ColorlibHQ/shapely/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+For more detailed Flexible theme setup please read documentation: https://colorlib.com/wp/support/flexible/

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =

-Flexible includes support for Infinite Scroll in Jetpack.
+Flexible includes support for Infinite Scroll, Portfolio, Testimonials, Tiled Galleries for Jetpack.

 == Credits ==